ethical-haquer/Galaxy-Flasher/README.md

 Here are some ways you can help me improve/finish Thor GUI:
 + Find and report bugs.
 If you find an issue that isn't listed above in "Known Bugs", please let me know!
 + Improve the code.
 Pull requests are always welcome!
++ Suggest an improvement by opening a [feature request](https://github.com/ethical-haquer/Thor_GUI/issues/new/choose)!

 ## Credits